guptaofficial17/Whatsapp_bulk_msg_files_sender/README.md

-# Whatsapp bulk Message & files sender
+# Whatsapp bulk Messages & files sender

 Whatsapp bot that can send files and messags to recipients.
 ----------------------------------------------------------------